As our score of grands hits 13

 a full chorus in full voice then

-with song of praise for our children
+a song of praise for our children

 we'll shout the great Amen